Higher order Massey products for algebras over algebraic operads: Introduction

 and the differential on this page is therefore entirely determined by the weight 2 component of the codifferential.
 In other words, we have that $d^1= H_*\left(\delta^{(2)}\right).$ Taking homology again, we finally have

 While this definition seems to be original to this paper for general operads, it has some very well-known special cases.
 When $\mathcal{P}$ is binary, that is, generated by operations of arity $2$, the weight grading coincides with the arity grading up to a shift.
 So, for example, when $\mathcal P = \mathsf{Ass}$ is the associative operad, the $\mathcal P$-Eilenberg--Moore spectral sequence is exactly the classical Eilenberg--Moore spectral sequence \cite{Eil66}.
-When $\mathcal P=\mathsf{Lie}$ is the Lie operad, the $\mathcal P$-Eilenberg--Moore spectral sequence is exactly the classical Quillen spectral sequence \cite[(6.9) p.
+When $\mathcal P=\mathsf{Lie}$ is the Lie operad, the $\mathcal P$-Eilenberg--Moore spectral sequence is exactly a classical Quillen spectral sequence that appears in \cite[(6.9) p.
 262]{Qui69}.

 \begin{remarks} \ \begin{enumerate} \item If $A$ is an algebra over a Koszul operad $\mathcal P$, there are several spectral sequences closely related to the one defined above.
 First, we can filter $\mathcal P^\antishriek$ by weight.
 This gives the spectral sequence we studied above.
 Second, we can filter $\mathcal P^\antishriek$ by arity.
 This produces a spectral sequence that coincides with the previous one up to a shift when the operad is binary generated, or more generally, when the generators of the operad are concentrated in a single arity.
 However, in general, these two spectral sequences differ.
 Third, one can replace $\mathcal P^\antishriek$ with the bar construction $B\mathcal P$ and filter similarly.
 Since not every operad is Koszul, this spectral sequence will be useful in those situations. \item If $A$ is a $\mathcal{P}_\infty$-algebra, then the construction of the spectral sequence above goes through with straightforward adjustments. \end{enumerate} \end{remarks}